Cognigy/Documentation/docs/en/docs/ai/knowledge-ai.md

 ---
 title: "Knowledge AI (Beta)"
 slug: "Knowledge AI (Beta)"
-description: "Knowledge AI technology allows you to upload your existing knowledge as documents, such as PDF, text, ctext, and DOCX files.
+description: "Cognigy Knowledge AI technology empowers you to upload existing knowledge as documents, such as PDF, text, and DOCX files, as well as files in a custom Cognigy format.
 This technology extracts meaningful information from these documents and makes it accessible to Flow designers via the Knowledge AI Nodes."
 hidden: false
 ---